5 min

 08. Marco Polo

 A video chat app that helps you communicate face-to-face in a private, ad-free space.
 It’s simple: send a video, get one back.
+Popular with sign language users, the app is free, although the paid tier offers additional features, such as the ability to speed up videos.

 09. SoundHound & Shazam